MooersLab/tmux-rocks/README.md

 ## Editor integration

-The terminal-based ecitors nano, neovim and terminal (emacs -nw) GNU Emacs have packages that support moving from the editor to other panes in a tmux window.
+The terminal-based ecitors nano, neovim and terminal (emacs -nw) GNU Emacs have packages that support moving from the editor in one pane to other panes in a tmux window.

+## Requirements

+- git
+- package manager like homebrew

 ## Installation

 1. Download the tmux.conf file.
-2. Store in home directory as a hidden file.
+2. Store in home directory as a hidden file: `~/.tmux.conf`
-3. Install the tmux plugin manager.
+3. Install the tmux plugin manager: `git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm`
-4. brew install reattach-to-user-namespace
+4. `brew install reattach-to-user-namespace`
 5. Activate it by entring `tmux source-file ~/.tmux.conf`.
+6. Enter `tmux`  to start.
+7. Enter `C-z c` several times to create several new windows.
+Note the numbered windows in the status bar at the bottom.
+You can click on a number to switch to the corresponding window.

 ## Cheat sheet